 More and more people are turning their hands to growing their own vegetables and produce at home.
-We have been sent many photos throughout the events of 2020 of people showcasing their amazing fruit and vegetable patches so we thought we’d put together some useful tips to get your own vegetable patch up and running.
+We have been sent many photos throughout the events of 2020 of people showcasing their amazing fruit and vegetable patches.
+As a result, we‘ve put together this blog on 5 ways to stay on top of your vegetable patch so you can get your own vegetable patch up and running.

 Lighting is everything

 Most of the vegetables people typically grow such as peas, runner beans and especially those that bear fruit (Peppers, tomatoes, etc.) require sunlight.
 The more sunlight the better, ideally they want at least 8 hours of sun a day.
 So bear this in mind when you choose a site for your vegetable patch.
 Create it in a sunny spot in your garden that you know your vegetables will bask in the sunlight all day long.

 If the area of your garden doesn’t get that much sunlight but you still want to grow your own vegetables and edibles, herbs and leafy crops don’t mind a shadier area.
 For edibles that don’t mind the shade click here.